 DoseOptics is revolutionizing safe cancer care, and here’s how.

-More than 14 million cancer patients receive radiation therapy each year.
+In 2022, there were around 20 million new cancer cases globally.
+Approximately 60% of cancer patients undergo radiation therapy at some stage of their treatment.
 While significant advancements continue to be made in radiotherapy, errors may still occur during the treatment process.
 Though serious radiotherapy errors are rare, and we know radiation has saved countless lives, a misstep during treatment can have devastating results.
 But DoseOptics is changing that–and thus altering the landscape of cancer radiotherapy care.
 With BeamSite, our advanced camera system that captures video-rate imaging of radiation delivery, we have made it possible for radiotherapy to be delivered smarter and safer, improving treatments.
 The delivery can actually be “seen” by the therapy team for the very first time, for every treatment and every patient, with millimeter accuracy.

 The backstory: conceptual developments leading to BeamSite started back in 2010 when Dr. Brian Pogue, now Chair of Medical Physics at Wisconsin, with the support of Dartmouth Cancer Center, brought together a team including radiation oncology, medical physics, veterinary medicine, and biomedical engineering at Dartmouth.
 Hoping to make radiation safer, this growing team worked to create a system that would visualize radiation during treatment sessions.
 Within a few years, key refinements and pre-clinical and clinical testing were completed at the Cancer Center, and human studies were underway by 2014; this early work was funded scientifically by the National Institute for Biomedical Imaging and Bioengineering (NIBIB) as an R01.
 By 2015, DoseOptics was founded, and this system development was specifically chosen to advance by the National Cancer Institute through support of several Small Business Investment in Research (SBIR) grants.
 That system was adapted for clinical use under the name BeamSite and cleared by the FDA in 2020.